Peace Agreements as Triggers of Violence: Evidence from the 2016 Peace Referendum in Colombia

 Ph.D. in Economics

 Welcome!
 I am an applied political economist.
-My research combines both causal inference and statistical learning methods to answer questions about economic development, crime, and political violence.
+My research combines both causal inference and statistical learning methods to answer questions about conflict, crime, and economic development.
 I am on the academic job market this year (2024-2025)

 Related